Our Board of Directors

 BOARD & COMMITTEE NOTES:

-The next regular meeting of the LLCA Board of Directors will be July 9th @ 5:30 pm
+The next meeting of the LLCA Board of Directors will be August 13th @ 5:30 pm.
+The agenda and link to join the Zoom Meeting will be posted here.

 Lake Lure Classical Academy’s Governing Board is charged with establishing and overseeing school policy and the annual budget.
 The board approves curriculum, school calendar, class schedule, and the hiring or dismissal of staff.
 It is a working board with several active sub committees.